 “We were quite successful with a little girl who had global developmental delay who we helped to get to school,” she said.
 “She couldn't communicate properly and express her behaviour in a healthy way.

 “It was very rewarding, because she got into a routine and enjoyed going to school.
 We continue to have a relationship with that family and you can see a big change, especially at home towards her brother; she can communicate with her family now.”

-Mirella and Leonie are two of 12 Aboriginal women employed by DAHS, funded through a $25 million NDIS program to deliver frontline Early Childhood Early Intervention (ECEI) services across the Kimberley.
+Mirella and Leonie are two of 12 Aboriginal women employed by Kimberley Supports, a consortium of Kimberley-based Aboriginal Community Controlled Organisations (ACCOs), funded through a $25 million NDIS program to deliver frontline early childhood approach services across the Kimberley.

 “Family support workers are local Aboriginal women who are here on the ground and know the community and know the families here because they are a part of the community,” said Donna Stephen, a child health nurse team leader at KAMS.

 “They can help work with families to navigate the system, and to be that person who is there for them all the time supporting them.
 What we've worked on a lot is building their trust, so when we go out and talk to families, they can share an understanding of why early intervention is so important and they aren’t afraid to ask for help.”

 Mirella says she loves working as a Family Support Worker and feels it’s crucial she and other women in the role are members of the Aboriginal community because they can break down cultural and language barriers between families and NDIS providers and planners.